chrisammon3000/humsim/docs/00-prd.md

-# Hummingbird Browser App - Product Requirements Document
+# HumSim - Product Requirements Document

 ## Overview
 A browser-based application featuring a realistic hummingbird that follows the user's mouse cursor with authentic flight physics and wing animation.